IBM/iot-cloud-ai-tutorial/tutorial/4-DASHBOARD.md

 ## Enhance live dashboard with linear acceleration data

 In this section, you will add linear acceleration data to the live dashboard.
+You will learn how to copy, paste and edit existing nodes for better reuse of an existing flow.

 1. Log in to [IBM Cloud](https://cloud.ibm.com/).
 1. Click **View resources** to open your [Resource list](https://cloud.ibm.com/resources).